borisdayma/docs/docs/api.md

 ---
-title: W&B API Overview
+title: W&B Data API Overview
-sidebar_label: API
+sidebar_label: Data API
 ---

-W&B provides a Python API to read and update existing runs.
-This is useful for doing analysis of your existing runs or running an evaluation script and adding additional summary metrics.
+W&B provides a Data API to import and export data directly.
+This is useful for doing custom analysis of your existing runs or running an evaluation script and adding additional summary metrics.

 ## Authentication